garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/eXtreme Programming (XP).md

 3. Coding
 	- Recommends the construction of a series of [[Unit Testing]] codes for each of the stories before coding commences
 	- Encourages "[[pair programming]]"
+	- Need continuous integration with other portions )stories) of the software